sagemathinc/cocalc/notes/final_push.md

-- [ ] (1:00?) new release -- very carefully test all the css/html changes... then release.
+- [x] (1:00?) new release -- very carefully test all the css/html changes... then release.

+- [x] (0:30?) rate limit the `codemirror_get_session` stuff from users, since it can bring down server.
+- [x] (1:00?) rate limit all incoming client messages to avoid DOS (intentional or not)

+- [ ] (2:00?) in hub (around "mesg_codemirror_get_session") we shouldn't be much more careful adding client to sync'd session -- have the client send back confirmation.

+- [ ] (1:30?) my "monitor" thing in admin does not work -- instead it should do the full roundtrip ping and check that time is small enough... if possible.

 - [ ] (1:00?) responsive -- worksheets: change how new cell insert acts